belligerentcrow/SELinux-quickstart/README.md

 <!-- New subsection -->

 The presentation was created by me and projected (in Obsidian format) during the challenge presentation.
 They might contain errors, typos, or discrepancies.

-The use of the information contained in the report for anything else than didactic aim is at the reader's complete discretion.
+The use of the information contained in the report for anything else than didactic aim is at the reader's complete responsibility.

 <!-- New section -->